 Ironically, while the Whitney eyes a branch near Chelsea or wholly new Whitney Museum, the Biennial looks to the past.
 A proper counterculture needs loud music, bad sex, and cinema to encompass both.
 Sure enough, Anthony Burdin began making music videos while living in a 1973 Chevy Nova, and Daniel Johnston has an outsider reputation as a musician as well as an impulsive cartoon artist in the Raymond Pettibon mode.
 Many other contributors incorporate a sound track.
 When they cannot, they can always paint, badly, an actual musician—as with Spencer Sweeney's oddly unmotivated memorial to Leon Russell.

 Dark rooms hardly stop with videos.
 A homage to Marcel Duchamp by Sturtevant turns a historic display of his readymades into night-club decor, a reminder of the sadly clubby art scene lying downtown today.
 The ghostly stool from a Duchamp painting appears as a limp, bright projection on the silvery black wall.
 "My work has nothing to do with appropriation," she goes so far as to say—a curiously uninquisitive claim for one dabbling in Duchamp.
-Rodney Graham's projection of a slowly rotating chandelier, too, suggests a glittering night-time sensibility, as well as still another exemplar of art as a fetish.
+Rodney Graham with his projection of a slowly rotating chandelier, too, suggests a glittering night-time sensibility, as well as still another exemplar of art as a fetish.
 To quote Sturtevant again, "It involves the power and autonomy of originality and the focus and pervasiveness of art."

 Quite as much as Peace Tower, the glitter suggests a counterculture, and I mean the one from decades ago, much as it may influence darker, private visions in galleries now.
 Even older painters appear less as towering presences for galleries now than as travelers on an LSD trip from the "summer of love."
 Richard Serra and di Suvero sneak in, but not for their titanic sculpture.
 Ed Paschke returns with his psychedelic faces, but newer artists, too, pay ample homage to LA painting.
 They range from a huge collage of canvas strips by Mark Bradford to Mark Grotjan's abstraction, Billy Sullivan's sketches in the style of David Hockney, and Chris Vaseli's direct take-off on Paschke himself.